WE DO IT RIGHT, RIGHT NOW!

 Balancing tires during rotations helps maintain stability and prevents uneven wear.

 In conclusion, taking preventive measures is crucial for maintaining a reliable and safe bus operation.
 Regular brake inspections, shock and strut maintenance, proper tire care, and addressing fuel system issues are key.
 Additionally, checking and replacing faulty batteries, addressing alternator and starter problems, and emphasizing routine maintenance contribute to efficient bus operations.
-Encouraging a proactive approach to address issues before they escalate ensures passenger safety, promotes fuel efficiency, and extends the overall lifespan of the bus.
+Staying on top of and encouraging a proactive approach to address bus repairs and maintenance before they escalate ensures passenger safety, promotes fuel efficiency, and extends the overall lifespan of the bus.